Fused K-operators and the $q$-Onsager algebra: Tensor product representations of

+for any $a\in\Loop$, $\boldsymbol{v}\in \mathbb{C}^2\otimes \mathbb{C}^{2j+1}$ and $f(u_1,u_2)\in \mathbb{C}\big[u_1^{\pm1},u_2^{\pm1}\big]$.
+In what follows, we will shortly write the action as on the left-hand side instead of lengthy but more precise expression on the right-hand side.
 The difference from the finite-dimensional case where $u_i$'s were generic complex numbers is that these infinite-dimensional tensor products are not irreducible anymore.
-Indeed, for every non-zero complex number~$z$ the Laurent polynomial $u_1-z^{-1} u_2$ generates a proper ideal in the algebra of Laurent polynomials because its inverse lives in a bigger ring of rational functions in $u_1$ and $u_2$.
-Similarly, for the module $\mathbb{C}_{u_1}^2\otimes \mathbb{C}_{u_2}^{2j+1}$ consider for a fixed $z\in \mathbb{C}^*$ the linear span of vectors of the following form:
+Indeed, for every non-zero complex number~$z$ the Laurent polynomial $u_1-z^{-1} u_2$ generates a~proper ideal in the algebra of Laurent polynomials because its inverse lives in a bigger ring of rational functions in $u_1$ and $u_2$.
+Then, consider for a fixed $z\in \mathbb{C}^*$ the linear span of vectors of the following form:

 which can be thought of as `ideal' generated by the Laurent polynomials $u_1-z^{-1} u_2$.
-Analyzing the action of $F_i$ and $E_i$ on these vectors, recall~\eqref{eq:loop-act-formal-tensor}, it is clear that $I_z$ is a proper $\Loop$-submodule of $\mathbb{C}_{u_1}^2\otimes \mathbb{C}_{u_2}^{2j+1}$.
+Analyzing the action of $F_i$ and $E_i$ on these vectors, recall~\eqref{eq:loop-act-formal-tensor}, it is clear that $I_z$ is a proper $\Loop$-submodule of \smash{$\mathbb{C}_{u_1}^2\otimes \mathbb{C}_{u_2}^{2j+1}$}.

-We can then define a so-called partial specialization ``identifying $u_2$ with $z u_1$" of the module $\mathbb{C}_{u_1}^2\otimes \mathbb{C}_{u_2}^{2j+1}$ as the quotient by the submodule $I_z$ from~\eqref{eq:Iz}.
+We can now define a so-called partial specialization ``identifying $u_2$ with $z u_1$" of the module~$\mathbb{C}_{u_1}^2\otimes \mathbb{C}_{u_2}^{2j+1}$ as the quotient by the submodule $I_z$ from~\eqref{eq:Iz}.
 We will use the following short-hand notations for this quotient:

 when the same formal parameter appears in both tensor factors.
 And let us denote the canonical surjection